 10 Tips For Keeping Food Cold While Camping

-In this no-nonsense article, we’ll take you through some of the top tips on how to keep food cold when camping.
+In this no-nonsense article, we’ll take you through some of the top tips on how to keep food cold while camping.
 Let get started!

 1. Bring Along A High-end Cooler

 Bringing along a cooler box should always be at the top of your camping agenda.
 However, it all boils down to your budget and preference as coolers come in different prices and capacities.
-Most high-end products tend to have the best features like better insulation and thicker walls, which effectively prevents melting of any ice.
+Most high-end products tend to have the best features like better insulation and thicker walls, which effectively prevents the melting of any ice.
 Keep in mind however that you’ll have to pay a bit more for these services.
 Additionally, it’s advisable to keep a thermometer inside the cooler as this will help you ensure the temperature remains around the recommended 40 degrees Fahrenheit.

-The camping cooler that I use for keeping food cold is the Thermik High-Performance cooler.
+The camping cooler that I use for keeping food cold is the Thermik High-Performance cooler from Amazon.
 I especially like this cooler for longer camping trips that are two days or longer.
 I will bring this one when it’s a hot summer trip as it does provide longer cooling for food.
 It will allow you to go on a 5-day camping trip without worry.
-You also have the benefit of a drink cap opener, cooler shelves, drink holder and most importantly a 5-year warranty.
+You also have the benefit of a drink cap opener, cooler shelves, drink holder, and most importantly a 5-year warranty.

 - Rugged one piece rotationally molded construction with textured top lid and soft damage proof latches